eric-lu-VT/DEPRECATED-Reddit-Discord-Alert/README.md

-# PROJECT IS DEPRICATED; SEE NEW VERSION [HERE](https://github.com/eric-lu-VT/Reddit-Discord-Notifier)
+# PROJECT IS DEPRECATED; SEE NEW VERSION [HERE](https://github.com/eric-lu-VT/Reddit-Discord-Notifier)

 # Reddit-Discord-Alert